robin-raymond/zax.io/flow-control.md

         }
     }

-    // OKAY: the post-statements are optional
+    // OKAY: an initialization and condition statement are present with
+    // a repeatable code block
     until i: ;; i == 100 {
         ++i
         ++total
     }

+    // OKAY: An initialization and condition statement are present and
-    // OKAY: this code will compile even if post-statements are empty until i: ;; i == 100 ;; {
+    // and empty post loop statement.
+The repeatable code block is present. until i: ;; i == 100 ;; {} {
         print(i)
         ++i
         ++total
     }

-    // OKAY: this code will compile even if post-statements are empty
+    // OKAY: An initialization and condition statement are present.
+A
+    // repeatable code block is present.
+The `;` operator causes multiple
+    // statements in the repeatable code block to be combined together and
-    // (although it will repeat forever since `i` is always `< 100`) until i: ;; i == 100 ;;
+    // treated as a single statement at the same scope. until i: ;; i == 100
-        print(i)

-    // OKAY: this code will compile and the iterated statement is
+        print(i);
+        +++i;
+        ++total

+    // OKAY: The `;` operator causes multiple statements in the post loop
+    // statement to be combined together and treated as a single statement at
+    // the same scope.
-    // assumed to be the following line until i: ;; i == 100 ;; ++i; ++total
+    until i: ;; i == 100 ;; ++i; ++total
         print(i)